 David R. Moore, Ph.D.

 David Moore joined Loyola Marymount University in 2018 after graduating with a Ph.D. in finance from the Gatton College of Business & Economics at the University of Kentucky.
 His research interests are in corporate finance, payout policy, equity compensation, and dilution.
-He currently teaches Valuation and Financial Modeling as well as Introduction to Corporate Finance.
-David's interests outside of academia include cycling and traveling.
+He currently teaches Valuation and Financial Modeling as well as Introduction to Corporate Finance at the undergraduate level.
+He also teaches in the MBA and DBA programs.
+David's interests outside of academia include spending time with family.

 me